A Global Project To Continue To Unite The Jewish World and Honor The Memory Of The 1,200 Souls Lost On October 7th 2023 And The Many Hundreds Since

 Should we dance?

-October 2024 will mark the first Simchat Torah since the devastating events of October 7, 2023.
-Traditionally a day of joy, dancing, and celebration, this Simchat Torah will also serve as the first yahrzeit for the 1,200 victims and a time to honor the hostages and soldiers who have passed since that day.
+October 2024 marked the first Simchat Torah since the devastating events of October 7, 2023.
+Traditionally a day of joy, dancing, and celebration, this Simchat Torah served as the first yahrzeit for the 1,200 victims and was a time to also honor the hostages and soldiers who have passed since that day.

-Now the Jewish community faces profound questions: How should we respond?
+The Jewish community was faced with profound questions: How should we respond?
 Is it possible to celebrate as we once did?

 With tears in our eyes we will dance.

-The words of King Solomon in Kohelet, that we will read on Sukkot, offer us guidance: “There is a time for everything under the Heavens… a time to mourn, and a time to dance.”
-Simchat Torah 2024 will be that time.
+The words of King Solomon in Kohelet, that we read on Sukkot, offered us guidance: “There is a time for everything under the Heavens… a time to mourn, and a time to dance.”
+Simchat Torah 2024 was that time as it will be this year in 2025.

 A Simchat Torah shared throughout the world.

-Synagogues around the world will open their Aron HaKodesh (Torah Ark) on Simchat Torah night and take out several Torah scrolls.
-One, or more, will be adorned with a new me’il (Torah cover), designed to mark the first yahrzeit of October 7th.
-This me’il will be identical to the ones which will be created for 1600 synagogues across the world.
-This beautifully designed me’il will proclaim that this Torah is dedicated in memory of the 1200 souls and the many soldiers and hostages who have since died, Al Kiddush Hashem.
+Synagogues around the world opened their Aron HaKodesh (Torah Ark) last Simchat Torah night and took out several Torah scrolls.
+One, or more, was adorned with a new me’il (Torah cover), designed to mark the first yahrzeit of October 7th.
+This me’il was identical to the ones that was created for over 500 synagogues across the world.
+This beautifully designed me’il proclaimed that this Torah was dedicated in memory of the 1200 souls and the many soldiers and hostages who have since died, Al Kiddush Hashem.

 Every Single Soul is an Entire Torah

 Each Torah me'il will feature the name of one of the kedoshim (holy souls/victims) embroidered onto it.
-Communities around the world will dance with these Torah scrolls – thousands of communities, with hundreds of thousands if not millions of Jews being connected through this project.
+Communities around the world will dance with these Torah scrolls this Simchat Torah – thousands of communities, with hundreds of thousands if not millions of Jews being connected through this project.
+Last year over 500 shuls in 31 countries joined this holy project– this year let us involve hundreds more – to remember them all – and dance with 1800 Torah Covers with tears in our eyes.

 Each me’il (Torah cover) is embroidered with the flag of Israel along with the Pasuk from Kohelet, “There is a time to mourn, and a time to dance”